52North/SOS/README.md

 ## Download

-The binaries of the 52N SOS releases are provided are provided with the releases on GitHub:
+The binaries of the 52N SOS releases are provided with the releases on GitHub:

     https://github.com/52North/SOS/releases